 Table of Contents

 Check with your ISP on a yearly or biannual basis for internet deals.
-My area had an outstanding deal, getting me 1 Gbps for [redacted].
+My area had an outstanding deal, getting me 1.2 Gbps for $70/month.
 I was paying $20 more for 100 Mbps.
 Yes, please.
-In true Comcast fashion, I was billed the wrong amount for 2 months, and it took me way too many phone calls to get it fixed.
+In true lame-ISP fashion, I was billed the wrong amount for 2 months, and it took way too many phone calls to get it fixed.
 Your results may vary.

-Results: $240 less per year and my speed doubled.
+Results: $240 less per year and my speed increased like crazy.